michael105/minilib/doc/minilib.md

                The matched positions are called in reverse order.
-               (The last matched % in the regex calls p_match first, the first % in the regex from the left will be callen last)
+               (The last matched % in the regex calls p_match first, the first % in the regex from the left will be callen last) / The regex is first matched; when the regex has matched, the %'s are filled/ the callbacks executed.
+               (x) bracketed patterns are matched the same way.

+               (Not like &, which callbacks are invoked, while matching)

               supply 0 for p_matched, when you do not need to extract matches.
               This will treat % in the regex like a *,